Maintaining Full Time Status

 - Not maintained full-time enrollment and progress toward his/her degree during each academic term

-- Used another school’s Form I-20 to enter the United States and did not register at that school for a full academic term before transferring to CSUCI
+- Used another school’s Form I-20 to enter the United States and did not register at that school for a full academic term before transferring to CI

-- Not completed the transfer procedure according to United States Citizenship and Immigration Services (USCIS) regulations within 14 days of beginning attendance at CSUCI
+- Not completed the transfer procedure according to United States Citizenship and Immigration Services (USCIS) regulations within 14 days of beginning attendance at CI

 - Not applied for a program change within ten days after the start of a new program level or